5 Great Days of Food and Wine

 Your culinary adventure could begin at Avalon Airport.
 Avalon is Victoria’s quieter second airport, which means you can grab your luggage and be on the road in a shake of a lamb’s tail!
 Speaking of lamb, it might sound a little odd but the first place to stop for great food and wine is the National Wool Museum in Geelong.
 Black Sheep is a restaurant in the heart of the museum, serving up classic Italian fare and gin cocktails with a twist.
 If it’s a little too early for the hard stuff, grab a coffee and wander the museum.
 You’ll discover the Australian story of wool, fibre and textiles – it’s quite a yarn.

 Now to experience the best wine, beer and cider the Bellarine Peninsula has to offer.
 The region is known for its boutique, family run, cool-climate wineries with stunning bay views.
-If you feel like finding your new favourite drop, we recommend visiting Jack Rabbit, Leura Park Estate and Scotchmans Hill.
-And don’t miss Oakdene with its unique wine tasting experience in the ‘Upside Down House.’
-Yes, it really is upside down, you haven’t had one too many wines, promise!
+If you feel like finding your new favourite drop, we recommend visiting Jack Rabbit Vineyard which boasts unrivalled panoramic views across the bay to Melbourne, the You Yangs and beyond

 Afternoon / evening

-If cider and beer are on your mind, head to Flying Brick Cider Co and order a tasting paddle, or Queenscliff Brewhouse for handcrafted flavour to suit every beer lover’s tastebuds.
-Now it’s time for something sweet, so make a stop at Great Ocean Road Chocolaterie & Ice Creamery.
+If cider and beer are on your mind, head to Queenscliff Brewhouse for handcrafted flavour to suit every beer and cider lover’s tastebuds.
+Make a stop at Great Ocean Road Gin’s The Gin Kitchen, located in the beautiful coastal hamlet of Aireys Inlet.
 Trust us, you’ll be glad you did.

-For more local food and wine inspiration, visit The Bellarine Taste Trail website, otherwise, it’s time to check-in to the Great Ocean Road Resort in Anglesea for the night.
-Surrounded by beautiful beaches and bushland, the resort has seven room types to choose from.
+For more local food and wine inspiration, visit The Bellarine Taste Trail website, otherwise, it’s time to check-in to the Great Ocean Road Resort in Anglesea or the Anglesea Riverside Motel for the night.
 And if you haven’t had enough amazing food and wine, The Coast restaurant offers a variety of Australian fusion dishes and sharing plates.
 Can’t hurt to look at a menu, right?

 Anglesea to Port Fairy